 The White Trail roughly parallels the Red Trail, other than a loop at either end to intersect the Red Trail.

-The Red-White Trails are loops off the Red Trail that join the Red Trail at either end.
+The Red-White Trails are separate loops off the Red Trail that join the Red Trail at either end.

 ![]() |